albino98/weather-analysis/README.md

 ## Description

-The purpose of the project is to historicize and analyze the meteorological data of a certain area, to understand how the weather will change.
+The purpose of the project is to historicize and analyze the meteorological data of a certain area, to understand how the weather will change and carry out predictive analysis based on the data collected using machine learning.

 The project consists of a python script (to be scheduled at 00:00 every day) and a python application with flask.